Pipeline and Hazardous Materials Safety Administration (PHMSA), Department of Transportation (DOT).

 William A. Quade,

-Deputy Associate Administrator for Programs and Policy, Hazardous Materials Safety, Pipeline and Hazardous Materials Safety Administration.
+Deputy Associate Administrator of Hazardous Materials Safety, Pipeline and Hazardous Materials Safety Administration.

 BILLING CODE 4910-60-P